Tropical weather lashes Gulf Coast with brisk winds, rain - WTMJ

 The Gautier event was postponed until next month.
 A Juneteenth event in Selma, Alabama, was postponed until August.

-By Friday evening storm clusters were dumping rain at rates as high as 4 inches an hour along parts of the Louisiana and Mississippi coasts, Schott said.
-Radar showed more heavy rain moving ashore over Alabama and the Florida panhandle.
-An afternoon advisory from the National Hurricane Center said the system was about 125 miles (200 kilometers) south of Morgan City, Louisiana, and was moving north at 16 mph (26 kph).
+By Friday evening, storm clusters were dumping rain at rates as high as 4 inches (10 centimeters) an hour along parts of the Louisiana and Mississippi coasts, Schott said.
+Radar showed more heavy rain moving ashore over Alabama and the Florida Panhandle.

+An nighttime advisory from the National Hurricane Center said the system was about 60 miles (95 kilometers) south of Morgan City, Louisiana, and was moving north at 13 mph (20 kph).

 Health officials ordered oyster harvesting areas closed along much of Louisiana’s coast due to possible storm-driven pollution that could make oysters unsafe to eat.